-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
 The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB) and as adopted by the EU and the Companies Act 2014.

-The Group adopted all accounting standards and interpretations at 31 March 2022.
+The Group adopted all accounting standards and interpretations at 31 December 2022.
 The new and revised accounting standards and interpretations that have been published by the IASB were adopted by the Group and were assessed as not applicable and have no impact on the Group's consolidated financial statements.

-New Accounting Standards Effective After the Reporting Period Ended 30 June 2022
+New Accounting Standards Effective After the Reporting Year Ended 1 January 2022